 In Dallas, preparing your lawn in spring to survive the blazing Texas summer is a challenge.
-However, with routine lawn maintenance, you can grow a thriving lawn.
+However, following our 12-point spring lawn care checklist will help you grow a thriving lawn.

-Homeowners should test their soil every 2 to 3 years.
-Spring is the growing season, so you need to ensure your soil is ready to support robust root growth.
+You should test your lawn’s soil every 2 to 3 years in winter or spring to ensure your soil is ready to support robust root growth.

 See Related: